wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/vs-active-directory-error.md

 ##What is being checked?

 **Note:** In order to correctly detect previous authentication code in a project, the project must be built.
-If you encountered this error and you don't have previous authentication code in your project, rebuild and try again.
+If you encountered this error and you don't have a previous authentication code in your project, rebuild and try again.

 ###Project Types

-The wizard checks which type of project you’re developing so it can inject the right authentication logic into the project.
-If there is any controller that derives from `ApiController` in the project, it will be considered a WebAPI project.
-If there are only controllers that derive from `MVC.Controller` in the project, it will be considered an MVC project.
-Anything else is considered not supported by the wizard.
+The wizard checks which type of project youâre developing so it can inject the right authentication logic into the project.
+If there is any controller that derives from `ApiController` in the project, the project will be considered a WebAPI project.
+If there are only controllers that derive from `MVC.Controller` in the project, the project will be considered an MVC project.
+Anything else is not supported by the wizard.
 WebForms projects are not currently supported.

 ###Compatible Authentication Code